danlumumba/Kenya-rental-scraper/README.md

 # 🏠 Kenya Rental Listings Scraper

 This project is a Python web scraper that extracts rental property listings from [Property24 Kenya](https://www.property24.co.ke/).
-It collects data such as property title, location, number of bedrooms and bathrooms, house size, price, and description, then saves it to a CSV file for further use.
+It collects data such as property title, location, number of bedrooms and bathrooms, house size, price and description.
+The data is saved to a CSV file for further use like analysis and visualization with excel or PowerBi.

 ---